jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 ### Bad Debt Relief / Recovered

-1. GST registered person is eligble to claim the bad debt relief even if it spans on or after 1 September 2018.
+1. GST registered person is eligible to claim the bad debt relief even if it spans on or after 1 September 2018.
 2. Bad Debt Relief is allowed to be claimed within 120 days from the SST effective date (eg. 1 September 2018).
 3. Bad Debt Recovery made on or after 1 September 2018 must to be paid as output tax to RMCD within 120 days from the SST effective date by amending the Final GST Return.